brunorijsman/dske-python/docs/protocol-guide.md

 | Requires out-of-band distribution of information | No | No | No | Yes |

-## Differences between the IETF draft and this implementation
+## Differences between the IETF draft / arXiv papers and this implementation

 In this section we describe the differences between the DSKE protocol as specified in [draft-mwag-dske-02](https://datatracker.ietf.org/doc/draft-mwag-dske/02/)